 Costa Blanca weather is some of the best to be found within easy reach for people living in Northern Europe.
 From most UK airports the flight time to Alicante is just two and a half hours.

-Costa Blanca weather
+Costa Blanca by month

 Below are the temperatures expected today at popular destinations in the Costa Blanca.
 Select a destination to compare today's forecast with average weather conditions.